bodnjenie14/Tsto---Simpsons-Tapped-Out---Private-Server/README.md

 # TSTO Server and APK Patching Guide

+## UPDATE NOTES

+Update 1 v0.02
+- **RESTART BUG FIXED:** No longer need to reboot server if you close game.
+- **Ios/Apple Support:** Fully supports ios/apple devices.
+Non jailbroke via sideloady and jailbroke devices.
+- **Taps Event can be completed:** Dont need to minuplate time to finish taps.
+- **Webpanel Dashboard:** ``http://localhost/dashboard`` - Can be used for basic servercontrols and to restore old events.

+---

 ## Overview
 This guide provides instructions to set up the TSTO server, patch the `tsto.apk`, and configure the system to use the server and DLC files.